liferay/liferay-docs/devGuide/en/chapters/13-liferay-marketplace.markdown

 Let's jump right in with an example.
 In this section, we'll walk you through the creation and publication steps (but we won't actually publish the app on the Marketplace, since this example app isn't very useful!).
-After walking through this, you should understand how Marketplace app development typically occurs.
+After walking through this, you should understand typical Marketplace app development.

 ### Develop a Sample App [](id=develop-a-sample-app-liferay-portal-6-2-dev-guide-11-en)

 Before you can publish anything, you first have to create (develop) an app!
-Apps are nothing more than collections of individual plugins, so the first step in development an app for the Marketplace is to develop the functionality in the form of one or more Liferay plugins.
-To create a sample app (which will consist of a single portlet), follow the detailed instructions in the chapter [Developing Portlet Applications](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/developing-portlet-applications-liferay-portal-6-2-dev-guide-03-en).
+Since apps are nothing more than collections of individual plugins, your first step in developing a Marketplace app is to develop the functionality in the form of one or more Liferay plugins.
+To create a sample app that contains a single portlet, follow the detailed instructions in [Developing Portlet Applications](https://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/developing-portlet-applications-liferay-portal-6-2-dev-guide-03-en).
 After creating and deploying your sample app, return here to continue.

-In the real world, apps usually consist of multiple components (e.g. multiple `.war` file plugins), are spread across multiple plugin types, and present non-trivial functionality which in many cases requires some configuration.
-How these advanced tasks are dealt with is out of scope for this section, but some tips and considerations for Marketplace development can be found later in this chapter.
+In the real world, apps usually consist of multiple components (e.g., multiple `.war` file plugins), are spread across multiple plugin types, and present non-trivial functionality which in many cases requires some configuration.
+How these advanced tasks are dealt with is out of scope for this section, but some tips and considerations for Marketplace development can be found in the sections that follow.]

 ### Specify App Packaging Directives [](id=specify-app-packaging-directives-liferay-portal-6-2-dev-guide-11-en)